Royal Wiltshire Militia: 8th (Reserve) Battalion

 After Lord Kitchener issued his call for volunteers in August 1914, the battalions of the 1st, 2nd and 3rd New Armies ('K1', 'K2' and 'K3' of 'Kitchener's Army') were quickly formed at the regimental depots.
 The SR battalions also swelled with new recruits and were soon well above their establishment strength.
 On 8 October 1914 each SR battalion was ordered to use the surplus to form a service battalion of the 4th New Army ('K4').
 Accordingly, the 3rd (Reserve) Bn at Weymouth formed the 8th (Service) Bn, Wiltshire Regiment on 7 November, becoming part of 102nd Brigade in 34th Division.
+Colonel Lord John Joicey-Cecil, former CO of a militia battalion of the Lincolnshire Regiment, was appointed CO of the battalion on 1 January 1915.
 By February 1915 the battalion was at Trowbridge.
 In the spring of 1915 the War Office decided to convert the K4 battalions into 2nd Reserve units, providing drafts for the K1–K3 battalions in the same way that the SR was doing for the Regular battalions.
 On 10 April 1915 the Wiltshire battalion became 8th (Reserve) Battalion, and 102nd Brigade became 14th Reserve Brigade.
 However, in May the 8th Wiltshires returned to Dorset to join the 8th Reserve Brigade at Wareham, where it trained drafts for the 5th, 6th and 7th (Service) Bns of the regiment serving in Mesopotamia, on the Western Front and at Salonika.
 On 1 September 1916 the 2nd Reserve battalions were transferred to the Training Reserve (TR) and the battalion was disbanded and distributed among the other TR battalions remaining in 8th Reserve Bde at Wareham.